-Employees are expected to remain in contrelocation situation.
-The cio act with their supervisors during any closure or will determine the communication s are expected to remain in contact.
-Further, s human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, te resources flexibilities) to managers in an effe emergency. elework, hiring authorities and other human ort to help continue essential functions during an Insert Departmental Emergency contact pro ocedures in the field below.
-Preparedness encourages all departments an emergency, the Division of Crisis Management & to prepare and maintain a call tree.
-Departments as systems that can be used for backup, after hours, Check the system(s) that are used to conta ct employees in an emergency: Phone (Voice/Text) Pager Email Call Tree Department Website Instant Messaging Social Media (Facebook/Twitter) Other (describe)
+Employees are expected trelocation situation.
+The $\underline{\textbf{u}}$ with their supervisors during any closure or will determine the communication procedures and extent to v University President e expected to remain in contact.
+Further, uman capital guidance for emergencies (po y, ork, hiring authorities and other human o help continue essential functions during ar 1

+Call Tree

+Director of Student Health Services East & West Campus

+Nurse Practitioner West Campus

+Administrative Assistant West Campus

+To rapidly communicate with employees in an emergency, the Division of Crisis Management & Preparedness encourages all departments to prepare and maintain a call tree.
+Departments should also identify multiple communications systems that can be used for backup, after hours, off campus, or for other contingencies.

+Check the system(s) that are used to contact employees in an emergency:

+- Phone (Voice/Text) Pager

+Email - Call Tree

+Department Website

+Instant Messaging

+Social Media (Facebook/Twitter)

+Other (describe)